Peru Congress Opens Vizcarra Impeachment Trial - UrduPoint

 Peru Congress Opens Vizcarra Impeachment Trial

-Lima, Sept 18 (UrduPoint / Pakistan Point News - 18th Sep, 2020 ) :President Martin Vizcarra remained defiant Friday as Peru's congress began an impeachment debate ahead of a vote that analysts say he is expected to survive.
+Lima, Sept 19 (UrduPoint / Pakistan Point News - 19th Sep, 2020 ) :President Martin Vizcarra remained defiant Friday as Peru's Congress began an impeachment debate ahead of a vote that analysts say he is expected to survive.

 "I'm not running.
 I didn't do it before and I'm not going to do it now," Vizcarra said in a brief statement to lawmakers before leaving his defense to his lawyer Roberto Pereira.

+"I propose that the request for impeachment on the ground of moral incapacity be dismissed.
+It is evident that this motion suffers from a minimum elementary classification of the facts," Vizcarra said as a marathon debate began in Congress.

-The session was opened by congress speaker Manuel Marino, who would replace Vizcarra as Peru's leader if the impeachment carries.
+The heated session was opened by congressional speaker Manuel Marino, who would replace Vizcarra as Peru's leader if the impeachment carries.
+He began by calling on members present in the chamber to avoid any intolerant gestures towards the head of state, although most of the 130 lawmakers joined the debate by video link due to the coronavirus pandemic, which has taken a heavy toll in the South American country.

 Vizcarra has accused Marino of "conspiracy" by trying to secure military assurances for a bid to succeed him.